kolonialno/django-migrations-checker/README.md

 ## About

-This repository contains a [GithubAction](https://github.com/features/actions) that checks Django migrations against known issues when running with Postgres in a high-load environment or using rolling deploys.
+This repository contains a [Github Action](https://github.com/features/actions) that checks Django migrations against known issues when running with Postgres in a high-load environment or using rolling deploys.
 It assumes that migrations are run before new versions of your code starts rolling out.